Municipal City Hall building

 Government data never leaves your facility.
 Prompts travel from workstation to server over your internal network only.
 No commercial cloud dependency.
 No vendor data processing.

-Physical server with NVIDIA H100 GPUs in your facility, on your network, under your physical security controls.
+Hardware you own, in your facility, on your network, under your physical security controls.
+What that hardware is depends on Discovery, not on our catalog, because we do not have one.
 Government-owned hardware processing government data.

 Air-Gap Capable

 Air-gap GPU server federal agencies can deploy with complete network isolation.
-Models pre-loaded before delivery.
+Models loaded and verified before it lands.
 Zero external connections.
 Suitable for CUI environments requiring strict network separation.

 Workflows